 No, you are not required to bring or show documentation for your service dog.
-However, service dogs must show that they meet the requirements of Wave Transit and the Americans with Disabilities Act through their behavior.
-They must be under the control of their owner at all times and must be trained to perform a task for their owner.
+However, service dogs must show, through their behavior, that they meet the requirements of Wave Transit’s policy and Federal law (Americans with Disabilities Act).
+Service dogs must be under the control of their owner at all times and must be trained to perform a task for their owner.

 Do service dogs always wear those cute vests?